 You can take out a personal loan if necessary to avoid high APRs on your credit card.
 Unlike credit cards with variable rates and numerous fees, personal loans are fairly simple — a bank lends you money, most often at a fixed interest rate, with a fixed payment over a fixed period of time.

 Before you decide to take out a personal loan, be aware of the risks.
 The major downside is the high interest rates you will likely face if you get a personal loan with poor credit.
 Again, see if you prequalify for a personal loan before you apply and see what rates you are offered.
-LendingTree has a personal loan tool*, which allows you to fill out one short online form and gives you the potential to receive offers from various lenders all at once.
+LendingTree has a personal loan tool*, which allows you to fill out one short online form where you can potentially receive up to five offers from lenders all at once, based on your creditworthiness.
 Because LendingTree’s personal loan tool only performs a soft pull, you won’t hurt your credit score in the process.
 Simply select “Credit Card Consolidation” and fill out the form to get your personalized rates.

-Whether or not you decide to move forward with the personal loan will depend on how the math shakes out — once you account for all the personal loan fees and interest charges, are you saving money by swapping credit card debt for a personal loan?
+Whether you decide to move forward with a personal loan will depend on how the math shakes out — once you account for all the personal loan fees and interest charges, are you saving money by swapping credit card debt for a personal loan?

-Once your credit is considered good — a score between 660 and 699, check out the best balance transfer offers from our partners.
+Once your credit is considered good — a score between 670 and 739, check out our picks for the best balance transfer offers.